comp-comb/StereoFractAnalyzer/README.md

 Conduct analyses on both a 3D model and a 2D image in one command:

 ```
-python -m StereoFractAnalyzer --stl path/to/your/model.stl --img path/to/your/image.png
+StereoFractAnalyzer --stl path/to/your/model.stl --img path/to/your/image.png
 ```

 ### Help and Options